Therapy for Relational Trauma & Emotional Neglect

 Another part stays alert.

-Your nervous system learned something about connection —
+Your nervous system learned something about connection — how to protect, adapt, or stay safe.

-Those patterns weren’t random.
+Those learned patterns weren’t random.

 They made sense at the time.